How to Find the Perfect Pied-à-Terre for Your Next Vacation (June 2026)

 Taking a walk around the neighborhood or chatting with the property owner or manager could be a great way to get a lay of the land and learn about longtime establishments or must-visit places to check out.
 Using social media can also be a great tool.
 Instagram, TikTok, and Twitter are great places to look for articles or posts by people who live exactly where your pied-à-terre is located.

-We admit that finding the perfect pied-à-terre requires some upfront research and planning, but it is without a doubt well worth the effort when you find a place that's entirely you.
+Finding the right pied-à-terre takes some upfront research and planning, but the effort pays off when you land on a place that fits your routine.

-As you start on the thrilling adventure of finding your perfect city hideaway, don't forget the importance of its atmosphere and design.
-Read our guide to creating a pied-à-terre for expert tips on tailoring your holiday home to mirror your personal style and comfort.
+As you begin the process of finding the right city base, atmosphere and design matter as much as location.
+Read Rove Travel's guide to creating a pied-à-terre for practical tips on tailoring your second home to your style and routines.

-Once you've locked down your home base, don't just stick to the usual tourist haunts.
-Get into the colorful culture this city has to offer.
-We've hand-picked 10 insider experiences in NYC that will let you live like a local and uncover some of the city's best-kept secrets.
-Let your adventure begin!
+Once your home base is set, step past the usual tourist circuit and get into the local culture.
+Rove Travel has compiled 10 insider experiences in NYC that let you live like a local and find some of the city's best-kept spots.

 If you're dreaming of a second home in the peaceful beauty of The Hamptons, check out the top spots in The Hamptons, a gorgeous mix of chic seaside glamour and country charm that makes for an incredible city escape.
 It’s the perfect place for a holiday home!